Edijus/AsyncAwait/README.md

 Cancellation Support:
 Although not built-in, the unit can be enhanced by integrating with the OperationToken library from my other repository, allowing you to cancel long-running operations gracefully.

+Integration with OperationToken
+While this unit handles asynchronous function execution and exception management, integrating it with the OperationToken library can provide additional benefits such as cancellation of asynchronous operations.
+For example, you might check an OperationToken state before executing the function or cancel the task if the token is fired.